Microsoft Developer Network: Library

 MSDN Library was a library of official technical documentation intended for independent developers of software for Microsoft Windows.
 MSDN Library documented the APIs that ship with Microsoft products and also included sample code, technical articles, and other programming information.
 The library was freely available on the web, with CDs and DVDs of the most recent materials initially issued quarterly as part of an MSDN subscription.
 However, beginning in 2006, they were available to be freely downloaded from Microsoft Download Center in the form of ISO images.

 Visual Studio Express edition integrated only with MSDN Express Library, which was a subset of the full MSDN Library, although either edition of the MSDN Library could be freely downloaded and installed standalone.

 In Visual Studio 2010 MSDN Library was replaced with the new Help System, which was installed as a part of Visual Studio 2010 installation.
 Help Library Manager was used to install Help Content books covering selected topics.

-In 2016, Microsoft introduced the new technical documentation platform, Microsoft Docs, intended as a replacement of the TechNet and MSDN libraries.
+In 2016, Microsoft introduced the new technical documentation platform, Microsoft Docs, intended as a replacement for the TechNet and MSDN libraries.
 Over the next two years, the content of the MSDN Library was gradually migrated into Microsoft Docs.
 In 2022, Microsoft Docs was itself incorporated into Microsoft Learn.
 MSDN Library pages now redirect to the corresponding Microsoft Learn pages.